Jill Hays, Regina Thompson, and Michelle McMinn are the Graduate College's administrative

 When, how, and where do I pay for my classes?

 All payments go through the Student Accounts office, located on the first floor of Doc Bryan.
 By the first day of classes, payment must be received.
-Students may also set-up a payment plan prior to the beginning of the semester.
+Students using a payment plan must make arrangements prior to the beginning of the semester.
 Payment may be made with cash, check, authorized financial aid, credit cards, or through e-cashier (the payment plan option).

 Can I get financial aid as a graduate student?

-What is a graduate assistant and what do you they do?
+What is a graduate assistant and what do they do?

 All students granted a graduate assistantship receive a tuition waiver.
 This waiver will pay all tuition costs for a maximum of nine (9) credit hours per semester, or four (4) credit hours per summer term.
 However, no more than 18 graduate credit hours may be taken within one (1) academic year.
 Students are responsible for paying all fees and purchasing books.
 A student may not hold more than one graduate assistantship at any given time.

 Generally speaking, students holding an academic assistantship will receive a stipend of $4,800 annually, $2,400 per semester, with a maximum appointment of 50% (20 hours per week).
 However, the amount of the stipend awarded may vary depending on the nature of the GA position, effective start date, and the number of hours worked by the student each week.